An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 What is Web Crawling?

-Web crawling is an automated method of accessing publicly available websites and gathering the content from those websites.
+Web crawling is an automated method of accessing publicly available websites and gathering content from those websites.
+It indexes web pages, supports search engine functions, and monitors website health.

-Importance of Web Scraping and Web Crawling in Data Extraction
+Web Scraping vs. Web Crawling– Significance in Data Extraction

 Understanding Web Scraping

-- Send a request to the desired website.
+- Sending a request to the desired website.

-- Then, analyze and extract the relevant answers by parsing the textual code.
+- Analyzing and extracting the relevant data by parsing the textual code.

-- Finally, save the extracted content in a preferred format such as JSON, XML, Excel, CSV, or a database.
+- Saving the extracted content in a preferred format such as JSON, XML, Excel, CSV, or a database.
 This enables easy retrieval and future use of the stored data.

 Web Scraping Techniques

-Web scraping isn’t as simple as the aforementioned four steps.
-Still, it isn’t too complicated either- with the following techniques, you can scrape the web without many hurdles:
+Web scraping isn’t as simple or complicated.
+With the mentioned techniques, you can scrape the web without many hurdles:

 1. HTML Parsing